President: Dr. Florence McCarthy

 Maria-João completed her first degree in Pharmaceutical Sciences in the University of Porto-Portugal (1986), PhD in Organic Chemistry (1993) in the University of Minho- Portugal and carried out postdoctoral studies in the University of Metz-France (1994).
 She is Coordinator Researcher since June 2009 and she was the director of the Chemistry Research Centre of the University of Minho from January 2010 to March 2015.
 Her research led to the award of the Programa Gulbenkian Estimulo à Investigação prize in 2001.
 She has a wide range of research interests in medicinal and organic chemistry, including bioactive natural products, photochemistry, heterocyclic drugs for treatment of breast cancer and nanoparticles for drug delivery.

-Committee Member: Dr Samuel Bertrand
+Committee Member & Webmaster: Dr. Samuel Bertrand

 Samuel graduated in Chemistry from the Ecole Nationale Supérieure de Chimie of Lille, France followed by a PhD in Medicinal Chemistry, supervised at the Université d’Angers, France.
 After a period working for Vegepolys (French competitive cluster, Angers, France), he moved in 2010 to the Ecole de Pharmacie Genève-Lausanne, Université de Genève, Switzerland, where he worked as a post-doctoral researcher on metabolomics and fungal natural product research.
 Since 2013, he is Assistant Professor at Laboratoire Mer Molécules Santé UFR des Sciences Pharmaceutiques et Biologiques Université de Nantes, France.
 His main field of interest is metabolomics approaches in fungal natural product and lipid drug discovery.